Strongly Correlated Transport in Topological Y-Junction Devices: Abstract

 \section{Abstract}

-I study electron transport through a Y-shaped junction of helical edge states in a two-dimensional topological insulator (2DTI), focusing on the strongly interacting regime.
-An experimentally accessible device geometry is proposed, and the corresponding conductance tensor is calculated.
-These results position Y-junctions of 2DTI as promising platforms for interaction-driven transport and nanoscale device applications in spintronics and topological electronics.
+I analyze electron transport through a Y-junction formed by helical edge states of a two-dimensional topological insulator (2DTI), focusing on the strongly interacting regime.
+An experimentally motivated device geometry and a spin-conserving tunneling Hamiltonian are proposed.
+I compute the conductance tensor and show that, for specific tunneling phases and strong repulsive interactions ($g<1/2$), transport is governed by an intermediate renormalization group fixed point that interpolates between the weak- and strong-tunneling limits.
+These results extend previous studies of point-contact tunneling and demonstrate how interactions qualitatively modify the transport properties of multiterminal topological devices.